Back to Blogs

 The Lieferkettensorgfaltspflichtengesetz (LkSG), or "Supply Chain Due Diligence Act," mandates German companies to implement and report comprehensive measures ensuring human rights and environmental protection across their global supply chains.
 This act requires companies to prevent or mitigate risks related to child labor, forced labor, environmental harm, and other critical issues.
 Automating sustainability reporting is not just a regulatory requirement but a fundamental aspect of maintaining corporate social responsibility.
 Understanding these requirements is crucial for businesses to align their operations with legal and ethical standards.

 For effective LkSG compliance, companies must gather detailed data from every tier of their supply chains.
 This includes information on supplier practices, subcontractor agreements, and direct audits of working conditions.
 Essential documents include contracts, audit reports, and remediation plans, all of which must be meticulously managed and accessible.
-Implementing LkSG reporting software helps automate this extensive data collection, ensuring accuracy and timeliness in reporting to meet compliance demands.
+Implementing LkSG reporting software automates extensive data collection, ensuring accurate, timely reporting that meets compliance requirements.
+Maintain comprehensive records of supplier evaluations, preventive actions, and incident responses.
+Prepare annual reports that detail these activities, ensuring they meet the format and submission requirements set by regulatory authorities such as BAFA.
+Consistent, transparent documentation not only demonstrates compliance but also strengthens stakeholder trust and audit readiness.

 Regulatory Challenges in Manual Compliance Approaches